 When a thoroughbred destined for racing is born in Australia, its chances of being a successful racehorse are slim.
-It is estimated that only 300 out of every 1000 foals produced will ever start in a race.
-That means of the 18000 thoroughbred foals born each year in Australia alone, an average of 12600 will be ruthlessly discarded and mostly end up at “the doggers.”
+It is estimated that only 300 out of every 1,000 foals produced will ever start in a race.
+That means of the 13,000 thoroughbred foals born each year in Australia alone, an approximate 9,000 will be considered useless and thousands will end up at “the doggers”.

 Of the horses that do race, one Australian Study found that approximately 40% earned no money at all and only 13% earned enough money to cover costs.
 These figures did not include the initial purchase price.
 Dr Paul O’Callahan, Chief Veterinary Steward of the Victorian Racing Club states that approximately less than 2% of horses actually earn their keep.